gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot is not yet able to write really useful comments.
+The following comment was created by the document function of Copilot Labs.

 ```py
 def roman_number(number):